-Program Overview - The Marketing Management and Innovation major combines the building blocks of marketing with the practical tools that individuals will need in the business world for years to come.
+Program Overview - The Marketing program combines the building blocks of marketing with the practical tools that individuals need in the business world.
 The program is based on concepts of adult education, which include an interactive classroom setting, limited lectures, and a focus on practical, hands-on learning.

-Ethics, globalism, creativity, customer service, e-commerce, and entrepreneurship are some of the topics explored throughout the curriculum.
+Required: 40 credits (and in sequence)

 MKM 311 Innovation and Complex Systems 4

 MKM 321 Marketing Innovation 4

 MKM 330 Integrated Marketing Communications 4

-MKM 342 Marketing Research 4

 MKM 350 Interactive and Mobile Marketing 4

+MKM 411 Applied Business Ethics 4

 MKM 360 International Marketing 4

-MKM 411 Applied Business Ethics 4
+MKM 342 Marketing Research 4

 MKM 431 Applied Accounting and Finance 4

 MKM 441 Marketing Strategy 4

 MKM 480 Business Plan 4